Mermaid Monument (Powiśle): Design

 The monument includes a bronze statue of a nude mermaid facing north, with a sword raised above her right hand, and a circular shield in her left, with an image of an eagle with a crown on its head, and inscription which reads "Warszawa" (Warsaw).
 Her hair are tied into a bun at the height of her neck.
 It is installed on a sandstone pedestal, made from three blocks, placed within a fountain bassin.
-The statue has height of 2.75 m, while the entire monument mesures approximately 6 m.
+The statue has height of 2.75 m, while the entire monument measures approximately 6 m.